insight-platform/Savant/samples/auxiliary_streams/README.md

 # if x86
 docker compose -f samples/auxiliary_streams/docker-compose.x86.yml up

+# if Jetson
+docker compose -f samples/buffer_adapter/docker-compose.l4t.yml up

 # open 'rtsp://127.0.0.1:554/stream/video-360p', 'rtsp://127.0.0.1:554/stream/video-480p',
 # 'rtsp://127.0.0.1:554/stream/video-720p' in your player
 # or visit 'http://127.0.0.1:554/stream/video-360p', 'http://127.0.0.1:554/stream/video-480p',
 # 'http://127.0.0.1:554/stream/video-720p' (LL-HLS)

+# All the streams on AO-sink are 1280x720 for simplicity of deployment.
+# You can see the different quality of the streams since AO-sink upscales them to 1280x720.

 # Ctrl+C to stop running the compose bundle
 ```